mjhong0708/amp/docs/moleculardynamics.rst

 * git
 * cmake (If it is not installed on your system see `here <https://cmake.org/install/>`_.)

-**Note that, as both the LAMMPS version and the KIM API version used in this tutorial are still under developement, we can only guarantee specific commit ID's to work.
+**Note that, as both the LAMMPS version and the KIM API version used in this tutorial are still under development, we can only guarantee specific commit ID's to work.
-Future commits might break part of this installation instruction, untill a stable version of KIM API v2 compatible with LAMMPS is released.**
+Future commits might break part of this installation instruction, until a stable version of KIM API v2 compatible with LAMMPS is released.**

 ----------------------------------
 Installation of KIM API v2